dice-roller/documentation/docs/api/modifiers/Modifier.md

 <a name="Modifier"></a>

 ## *Modifier*
-A `Modifier` is the base modifier class that all others extend from.

 ::: warning Abstract class
-This is meant as an abstract class and should not be used directly.
+This is an abstract class and should not be used directly.
+You should use one of the extended classes, or extend the class yourself.
 :::

+A `Modifier` is the base modifier class that all others extend from.

 **Kind**: global abstract class